-Day hiking in Shivapuri national park is famous for bird watching, dense forest, waterfall and some wild animals.
+Hiking in Shivapuri National Park is famous for bird watching, dense forest, waterfall and some wild animals.
 The Shivapuri hiking begins from Budhanilkantha with a short drive from Kathmandu.
 A moderate 15-km hike through farmlands and Kathmandu's nearest forest reserve, Shivapuri National Park.
-Shivapuri day hiking is one of the most popular day hiking for bird watchers and pilgrimage travelers.
-Shivapuri is the second highest peak at 2563m of Kathmandu valley.
+Shivapuri is one of the most popular hiking destinations in Kathmandu for bird watchers and pilgrimage travelers.
+Shivapuri is the second highest peak at 2563 m of Kathmandu valley.

 Kathmandu is a touristic destination for its unique cultural and natural beauty.
-Shivapuri is a great day hiking spot in Kathmandu to be away from hustle and bustle of Kathmandu.
+Shivapuri is a great day hiking spot in Kathmandu to be away from hustle and bustle of the city.
 Similarly, Shivapuri National Park is home to different species of mammals.

-Shivapuri National Park hiking is an adventure hiking trip of a life time.
-This is 5 to 6 hours hiking.
-So, a whole day is necessary for Shivapuri National Park hiking.
-This is a grateful journey.
-Please do not miss this day hiking in Shivapuri if you have a free day in Kathmandu valley.
+This is an adventure hiking of a life time.
+So, a whole day is necessary hike to Shivapuri National Park.
+A great hiking journey if you have a free day in Kathmandu valley.

 - Be away least a day from the crowds of Kathmandu